radicle-dev/old.radicle.xyz/content/docs/faq.rst

 Isn’t git already a distributed version control system?
 =======================================================

 Yes!
-Git is a software application and versioned document format where repositories can be distributed via email, self-hosted services like Gitea, or through third-party platforms like GitHub or GitLab.
+Git as a VCS (version control system) allows for collaboration on software projects to be distributed across mutliple computers.
+Using git, repositories can be distributed via email, self-hosted services like Gitea, or through third-party platforms like GitHub or GitLab.
+These services all serve as a way to have a canonical source of truth for the state of a project.

-Most software development also requires some form of social coordination, notably, issues and proposals i.e. GitHub’s pull requests or GitLab’s merge requests.
+However, most software development also requires some form of social coordination, notably, issues and proposals i.e. GitHub’s pull requests or GitLab’s merge requests.
+Radicle tries to take these aspects of code collaboration and create a distributed state management system simliar to git.
 The radicle CLI sits right alongside git, bringing the benefits of local repository storage to project issues and proposals.

 Radicle’s peer-to-peer model allows you to directly exchange repos, issues, and diff proposals with your collaborators, without a third party host.